 Tests are free for everyone.
 There are almost 200 sites to get tested across Victoria.
 For more information go to https://www.dhhs.vic.gov.au/where-get-tested-covid-19.
 At home testing may be available if you cannot get to a fixed testing site – call the Coronavirus Hotline on 1800 675 398.

 Carrying a face mask at all times is mandatory in Victoria.
-Fitted face masks are mandatory indoors, including airport terminals, on public transport, in taxis or ride share vehicles, supermarkets, major shopping centres and other large retail settings, hospitals, restaurants, gyms etc.
+Fitted face masks are mandatory on public transport, in taxis or ride share vehicles, and at airports.

 It is also mandatory to wear a fitted face mask during your flight.